 Where is your studio located?

-I am located near Wheeler High School and East Cobb Middle School, about 5 minutes or so from most of the major roads that are near me: I-75, Powers Ferry, Roswell Road, Johnson Ferry, Lower Roswell Road.
+I am located near Wheeler High School and East Cobb Middle School, about 5-8 minutes or so from most of the major roads that are near me: I-75, Powers Ferry, Roswell Road, Johnson Ferry, Lower Roswell Road.

 Do you offer lessons on the weekends?
 What are the days

 and times that you offer lessons?

 Do your lessons cost more if you come to me?